 PMT Function denotes the annuity payment that you need to make including the interest during a particular period of time.
-This is the very common function in Excel.
-If you know the interest rate, number of year and the present value you can easily calculate the Annuity payment you need to make.
+This is a very common function in Excel.
+If you know the interest rate, a number of years, and the present value you can easily calculate the Annuity payment you need to make.

-Rate stand for the interest rate for the period.
+Rate stands for the interest rate for the period.

 Nper stands for the number of years or the time period for the loan.

-FV is an optional argument which stand for the future value.
+FV is an optional argument which stands for future value.

 Example of PMT Function